 Data collection mode.
 RAW means that the latest available raw data is returned each time get() is called, hence timing may not be very accurate depending on how regularly get() is called.
 FIFO collects accel and gyro data at the exact rates specified by parameters arate, grate into a 1kb FIFO queue, and get() takes that data back from the FIFO.
 DMP runs the embedded digital motion processor on raw data, and accumulates resulting output data into the IMU's internal FIFO buffer at a precise, fixed rate.
 This parameter can only be set in a module's params.cfg file.

 Requested DMP data.
 Only valid when mode is DMP.
-Use any string of letters including:A=acceleration, G=gyro, M=magnetometer (compass), R=quaternion 6 (uses accel + gyro), Q=quaternion 9 (uses accel + gyro + compass), E=geomag (uses accel + compass), P=flip/pickup detection, S=step detection, T=activity recognition, w=configure activity recognition for wearable, g=gyro calibration (always on when gyro used), m=compass calibration (always on when compass used), b=accel accuracy (always on when accel used), h=gyro accuracy (always on when gyro used), n=compass accuracy (always on when compass used).
+Use any string of letters including:A=acceleration, G=gyro, M=magnetometer (compass), R=quaternion 6 (uses accel + gyro), Q=quaternion 9 (uses accel + gyro + compass), E=geomag (uses accel + compass), P=flip/pickup detection, S=step detection, T=activity recognition, F=frame sync from video sensor, w=configure activity recognition for wearable, g=gyro calibration (always on when gyro used), m=compass calibration (always on when compass used), b=accel accuracy (always on when accel used), h=gyro accuracy (always on when gyro used), n=compass accuracy (always on when compass used).

 Magnetometer sampling rate (Hz), or Off to disable magnetometer, or Once to only get one measurement.
 You can repeatedly set this parameter to Once to obtain repeated measurements at your own pace.
 In JeVois Inventor, you need to alternate between Off and Once.
 In FIFO mode, grate controls the data rate.